benshimonz/V1/README.md

   _< expr_ and _≤ expr_ are not used.
 To avoid ambiguity - either _in [0 .. expr]_ or _in [1 .. expr]_ are used.

-  **L1 filters assignments to _S1_ entities - to only those assignments for which the number of '→' / _et_ entities that satisfy the pattern - satisfy the constraint.**
+  **L1 filters assignment combinations to _S1_ entities - to only those combinations for which the number of '→' / _et_ entities that satisfy the pattern - satisfy the constraint.**

 - The visual notation for the entity directly left of the aggregation is '←' instead of '_et_'.
 Similarly, the visual notation for the entities directly right of the aggregation is '→'.
 When there is a single entity directly left of the aggregation and a single entity directly right of the aggregation - the visual notation for both is 'pair' instead of '{_et_, _et_}'